Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Exercise and Heart rate, Stethoscopes and Heart Model.md

 **Before Mitigation**: Likelihood: 2, Severity: 5, Overall: 10

-**Mitigation**: (The heart model is suitable for older children, so hopefully shouldn t be an issue).
+**Mitigation**: (The heart model is suitable for older children, so hopefully shouldn't be an issue).
 Do not let children play with experiments unattended.
 Call first aider in case of ingestion and encourage the child to cough.

 **After Mitigation**: Likelihood: 1, Severity: 5, Overall: 5